lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 }
 ```

-Extensions are a great place to put reusable methods that usually end up in a base class.
+Protocol Extensions are a great place to put reusable methods that usually end up in a base class.
 I could have created another protocol just for the `setBackgroundColour(odd:)` method so as to not include it where is was not required, but its usage is pretty much coupled to the implementation of bind(row:), so placing it in the `TransactionCell` protocol seems to be the right place.

-I would have preferred to place the cell classes in the scope of the  `TransactionListAdapter`  or at least make them private to the file, but IB does not seem to be able to find them in either of these situation, so i settled for private IBOutlets.
+I would have preferred to place the cell classes in the scope of the  `TransactionListAdapter`  or at least make them private to the file, but Interface Builder does not seem to be able to find them in either of these situations, so I settled for private IBOutlets.

 There is not much left to do in the implementation of the `bind` methods - just cast, then set a few controls and the background colour.